alkmei/discord-tts/README.md

 - You must log into HuggingFace and accept the agreement in the [model page](https://huggingface.co/kyutai/pocket-tts).
 Then, provide HF_TOKEN as an environment variable.
 - Add new voices by logging into the admin panel and using that to upload audio files.
+- By default, Django's admin will be on `/admin` on port 8000.
+If the DJANGO_SUPERUSER_USERNAME and DJANGO_SUPERUSER_PASSWORD env variables are filled in, then it will automatically create an admin user of those types.

 ## Dependency & Environment Setup